-The rotational deformation forces are computed as additions to spherical harmonic coefficients \overline{C}{21} and \overline{S}{21} , from an elastic Earth model, as specified in Section 6.4, IERS-2003.
+The rotational deformation forces are computed as additions to spherical harmonic coefficients \overline{C}{21} and \overline{S}{21} , from an elastic Earth model, as specified in Section 6.4, IERS-2010.

-Model Description Notes

-An-Elastic Earth Model Scaled difference between epoch pole position and mean

-Contribution to C21 & S21 pole.
-See Chapter III (Earth Kinematics) for the cubic
+Model Description Notes An-Elastic Earth Model Scaled difference between epoch pole position and mean Contribution to C21 & S21 pole.
+See Chapter III (Earth Kinematics) for the linear

-variation model for the mean pole.

-Polar Motion Tabular input IERS C04

-Mean Polar Motion Cubic model IERS-2010